 Working with a number of partners, Essex County Council is responsible for the production of the Essex Local Economic Assessment (Essex LEA).
 The Essex LEA brings together a range of information to provide an accurate, impartial picture of the county, its residents, and the factors that will influence future growth and development of the economy.

 The Essex LEA will inform the future development of strategy across the county for a range of stakeholders, including all of the local authorities within the area.
-It will be updated and reviewed annually.
-This will ensure that an up-to-date picture of the factors driving and restricting economic growth in Essex is always available.

 For further information please email: email@example.com

 Landscape Character Assessment is an approach to understanding the differences between landscapes.
 It is a way of understanding how the landscape and its particular elements contribute to a sense of place, and can serve as a framework for decision making that respects local distinctiveness.